ADHD and ASD assessment – Right To Choose

 Who can offer Right to Choose assessments?

-There are a number of clinics throughout the UK that can offer Right to Choose ADHD and/or ASD assessments.
+There are a number of clinics throughout the UK that can offer Right to Choose ADHD/ASD assessments.
 To become a Right to Choose clinic provider, the clinic must supply the same service to the NHS somewhere in England, they cannot be a private only clinic.
+The provider’s website is usually a good place to start to find out if they offer the service you need and we have compiled a list in this leaflet of some of the choices for you to consider.

 When can you not use Right to Choose?